Victoria Park / Barrambin

 Victoria Park / Barrambin has plenty of hidden picnic spots.
 From the tops of the hills with stunning city vistas to the tree-lined gullies and waterholes, there are plenty of spots to lay a picnic blanket and relax.
 You can also enjoy the park with new picnic benches, shelters and barbeque facilities.
 You could:

-- Bask in the shade of the magnificent jacaranda in the tree-lined gully running through the middle of the park.
+2. Bask in the shade of the tree-lined gully running through Victoria Park.

 Dog walker's paradise